How to Create an Excel Financial Model with Debt Financing

 Creating a financial model starts with setting up a basic cash flow spreadsheet that will allow you to tweak growth sales and revenue assumptions.
 Then, it follows by adding cost calculations to calculate the unlevered cash flow.

-The resulting cash flow will help you estimate the debt funding level a business can attract.
+Consequently, the cash flow will help you estimate the debt funding level a business can attract.
 Consider using historical performance to calculate the possible debt injections.
 Also, build covenants tracking to ensure a business can cover its debt obligations.

 Finally, use the resulting cash flows to calculate the investment returns.
 The post-debt funding model should reduce the required equity funding requirement and the weighted cost of capital.
 As a result, the net present value will most likely favour the scenario with debt.

-Download: Excel Financial Model with Debt Funding
+Download: Financial Model with Debt Funding

 • Summary: Consolidates the Cash Flow Model and Debt Model sheets results and aggregates them into a yearly view.